 It is a priority of our Diversity, Equity & Inclusion committee to implement policies and programs to create an inclusive and equitable climate; recruit, retain, and develop a diverse community; and support innovative and inclusive scholarship training.
 Our Patients and Families Advisory Council is working to change the culture of diagnostic medicine and personalize pathology by building mutually beneficial partnerships with patients, families, and providers while embracing the tenets of patient and family-centered care.

-In addition to our outstanding faculty, the Department receives a rich and diverse source of clinical material which requires expert diagnosis and analysis.
-Per year, the Department of Pathology receives over 95,000 surgical specimens and 11,000 consultation cases and is responsible for more than 3,200 autopsies with the recent addition of Wayne County Medical Examiner’s office.
-The busy clinical laboratory medicine service is responsible for more than 5.1 million billed laboratory tests annually.
-The rich and diverse palate of clinical material provides an outstanding array of both clinical and research training opportunities for residents and fellows in a diverse area of subspecialties and disciplines.
+Per year, the Department of Pathology receives over 208,000 surgical specimens and 17,000 consultation cases and is responsible for more than 3,200 autopsies including responsibilities for both the Washtenaw and of Wayne County Medical Examiner’s offices.
+The busy clinical laboratory medicine service is responsible for more than 6.1 million billed laboratory tests annually.
+The rich and diverse palette of clinical material provides an outstanding array of both clinical and research training opportunities for residents and fellows in many diverse subspecialties and disciplines.

-In addition to the outstanding tertiary medical center and extraordinary academic community at the University of Michigan, Ann Arbor offers a high quality of life that includes a rich cultural experience without the associated traffic and congestion seen elsewhere.
-Please feel free to navigate our website and learn more about the Department of Pathology.
+To complement the outstanding tertiary medical center and extraordinary academic community at the University of Michigan, Ann Arbor offers a high quality of life that includes a rich cultural experience without the associated traffic and congestion seen elsewhere.

 Charles A. Parkos, M.D., Ph.D.